Upgrading Phoenix projects to latest Elixir

 Elixir 1.9 has been released about a month ago.
 This release is important, because of two things:

-• It adds releases functionality to the core.
+It adds releases functionality to the core.
 This means that Elixir projects no longer need to depend on Distillery.

-As mentioned earlier, releases was the last planned feature for Elixir.
+According to authors, there are no plans for new features to the language: As mentioned earlier, releases was the last planned feature for Elixir.
 We don’t have any major user-facing feature in the works nor planned.
 I know for certain some will consider this fact the most excing part of this announcement!
+This means a couple of things.
+Firstly, any further upgrades should be painless.
+And secondly, a project using Elixir 1.9 can be reasonably sure that it has access to all features for the foreseeable future.

 This spurred me to upgrade all our Elixir projects to 1.9 and I’ve also decided to upgrade Phoenix at the same time to the latest version (1.4.9).
 Below is a list of problems that you may encounter and/or recommendations if you decide to upgrade as well: